Patrick Smellie at BusinessDesk says the productivity commission wants government to use offshore cloud providers:

 Beyond cloud storage

-Cloud storage and processing costs are often only a small part of the cost of a computing project.
+Cloud storage and processing costs are often only a fraction of the cost of a computing project.
 Often they can be tiny compared to other costs.

 Paying less for storage may not change the total cost by much.
 It won’t help much if the human costs of deal with remote service providers are high.

-Only two submarine cables linking New Zealand to the rest of the world.
-The risk of both legs of the Southern Cross Cable Network failing at once may be small, but it is not infinitesimal.
+Two submarine cables link New Zealand to the rest of the world.
+The risk of both legs of the Southern Cross Cable Network failing at once is small.
+It is not zero.
 Hopefully this will change.

 Technology cultural cringe

-The Productivity Commission report almost reads like it was written by an overseas cloud service provider.
+The Productivity Commission report reads like an overseas cloud services provider wrote it.

 There’s no question multinationals like Google and Microsoft have government affairs professionals in Wellington.
 They are paid to lobby politicians and get the company’s position in front of organisations like the Productivity Commission.